 The first moments after a user downloads and opens your app for the first time are critical.
 If there are too many hurdles to jump through to begin using the app or if it doesn’t come across as beneficial then, the chances are, they will exit from your app, hit delete and never return again… ouch.

-When new users are onboarded effectively, their lifetime value has been shown to increase by up to 500%.
+Something as straightforward as a welcome message can increase conversions by 17%.
 So keep things simple; reduce the steps needed for signup or provide the option to sign up via Facebook, Google etc. and don’t overload the user with information from the get-go.
 Give them a chance to get a feel for the app and show them features and usage tips as they navigate around.

 Learn more about what each of our Industry Gurus had to say about mobile app retention plus their key advice into many other areas in The Complete Guide to App Marketing from Industry Gurus.
 If you have any further questions regarding app retention feel free to message me directly via email@example.com.